aherbert/gdsc-smlm/docs/model_plugins.rst

  * The additional parameters to configure the on-times, off-times, and distribution of the number of blinks has been removed since each flourophore has a single pulse of a fixed lifetime.

-.. index:: fit benchmark data
+.. index:: !
+Fit Benchmark Data

 Fit Benchmark Data
 ------------------